dneuge/lima-mf-compat/README.md

 currently also driven by the needs of that application.
 However, as a general compatibility library can be much more useful (e.g. reusable in other applications) and even be developed separately, it has been kept separate from the beginning.

+*) Support is currently limited to what the hardware panel(s) supported by the LiMa-MF Panel Connector actually need.
+As more panels get added or the implementation gets generalized to instead run the original .mcc-provided state machine that support will be extended further.

 ## License